Accelerometers, load cells, force sensors and signal conditioners

 Powertrain, chassis, and structural durability testing

-Road load tests measure the transient and steady state inputs of a vehicle as it operates over a road surface in the intended market region or over a replicated drive profile on a test track.
-The road load test accounts for vehicle and driving parameters such as mass, inertia, air & rolling resistance, road characteristics, engine loads, and vehicle speed.
-Data gathered from Road Load Data Acquisition (RLDA) is processed and analyzed and used for control of a powertrain/chassis dynamometer in the case of a powertrain durability program; or multi-axis hydraulic shakers for a vehicle structural durability program.
-Simulated durability programs are separated as it becomes almost impossible to control both load profiles.
-Full vehicle durability can be performed in its entirety, with both powertrain and chassis induced loads, on a test track with a drive profile that replicates the road surface and vehicle speed necessary for the intended geographical region.
-While vehicle durability testing on a test track offers the most realistic load cases, it often takes longer to complete and is dependant on the current ambient conditions only, not the specific conditions that are necessary.
+Road load tests measure the transient and steady state inputs of a vehicle as it operates over a road surface, accounting for vehicle and driving parameters such as mass, inertia, air and rolling resistance, road characteristics, engine loads, and vehicle speed.
+Data from road load data acquisition (RLDA) is used to control either a dynamometer to measure powertrain or chassis durability, or multi-axis hydraulic shakers to test structural durability.

+Vehicle durability testing can be performed in its entirety, with both powertrain and chassis induced loads, on a test track with a drive profile that replicates the intended road surface and vehicle parameters.
+While vehicle durability testing on a test track offers the most realistic load cases, it often takes longer to complete than simulated testing and is dependent on current ambient conditions.
 Simulated powertrain or vehicle structural durability, on the other hand, offers more repeatable test outcomes in an expeditious manner.